 I routinely share this concept with my coaching clients, and they often gasp (as if I’m brilliant) and laugh in recognition at the inside joke.
 The directive we’ve heard since we were young, each time we fly.
 The safety instructions we routinely ignore as we turn off our phones and settle into our seats.
 These simple words can apply to life on a daily basis.
 This straightforward command can offer us peace and ease.

-As I hear it this time, I think of when my daughter was first born.
+As I hear it this time, I think of when my older child was first born.
 I had just launched my consulting and coaching business – and had no child care.
-I’d work while my daughter was napping, and while she was awake, lying at my feet on a blanket on the floor.
-I either worked or cared for her.
+I’d work while my child was napping, and while they were awake, lying at my feet on a blanket on the floor.
+I either worked or cared for them.
 I had no time for myself.
 No breathing room.
 No space.
 No oxygen.
 And I was a not nice word that begins with B and has five letters.